Headaches are broadly divided into two groups, primary and secondary.

 - Breathing in smoke or fumes from chemicals

-- Repeated exposure to nitrate compounds (found in heart medicine and dynamite; also used in a meat preservative; sodium nitrate – such as in hot-dogs and bacon)
+- Repeated exposure to nitrate compounds (found in heart medicine and dynamite; also used in a meat preservative; sodium nitrate, present in hot dogs and bacon)

-- Exposure to materials containing chemical solvents (for example benzene, turpentine, spray adhesives, rubber cement and certain inks)
+- Exposure to materials containing chemical solvents (e.g. benzene, turpentine, spray adhesives, rubber cement and certain inks)

 - Exposure to poisons such as insecticides, lead and carbon tetrachloride

 - Low calcium levels in the blood (hypocalcaemia)